Adenanthos barbiger: Distribution and habitat

 Adenanthos barbiger occurs between the west coast of Western Australia and the Darling Range, from Toodyay in the north, south to Manjimup.
 It is common in the north and south of its range, but appears to be quite uncommon in central parts.
 It mostly occurs in jarrah forest, but is sometimes found in more open habitats.
 It survives in a range of soils.

 It is highly susceptible to Phytophthora cinnamomi dieback.

 Cultivation

-This species is known to have been introduced into cultivation in Great Britain in 1845, but it not now much cultivated.
+This species is known to have been introduced into cultivation in Great Britain in 1845, but it is now not much cultivated.
 It is a good bird attractor and tolerates frost.
 Propagation is from cuttings; new shoots can be removed from the lignotuber and will root well under mist.
 The species requires a well-drained soil in full or half sun.